ericgolftourney/StoreLocatorPlus/readme.txt

 = 2.0 (June 2011) =

-* Added tracking and reporting system.
+* Feature: Added tracking and reporting system.
+* Feature: Multiple retries available for better geocoding() on bulk or single-item uploads.
+* Feature: Improved failed goecode reporting.
+* Feature: Scroll wheel zoom can be disabled via a map settings checkbox.
+* If the search-by-tags box is shown it takes precedence over the only_with attribute.
 * Re-factored the code to share components with the light edition (LE) version.
-* Fix conflict with copyr() with other plugins.
-* Fix language file loading.
 * Icon paths have changed - make sure you reset your icons via the map designer.
-* Multiple retries available for better geocoding() on bulk or single-item uploads.
-* Improved failed goecode reporting.
-* If the search-by-tags box is shown it takes precedence over the only_with attribute.
-* Scroll wheel zoom can be disabled via a map settings checkbox.
+* Fix: conflict with copyr() with other plugins.
+* Fix: language file loading.
+* Fix: Custom icons are back for Internet Explorer.

 = 1.9 (May 11th 2011) =